FX will air a marathon of Fargo Season 2 tomorrow starting at 10 a.m. ET/PT.

 Season 2 is actually set nearly 30 years before (and depicts a strange event that’s apparently mentioned often in) Season 1.
-The first season is kind-of a spoiler for the second, in fact, as you’ll be aware of the fates of some characters, although I suppose — in the name of respecting Hawley’s intent and because there is one brief moment in Season 2, whose nature I can’t divulge, that’s surely more poignant after Season 1 — viewing them in the order they were created and broadcast is still ideal.
+The first season is kind-of a spoiler for the second, in fact, as you’ll be aware of the fates of some characters, although I suppose — in the name of respecting Hawley’s intent and because there is one brief moment in Season 2, whose nature I can’t divulge, that’s surely more poignant after Season 1 — viewing them in the order they were created and broadcast remains ideal.

 While I’m always happy to see Patrick Wilson, here playing Minnesota state trooper Lou Solverson, the strength and depth of Season 2’s cast is tremendous.
 Kirsten Dunst, Zahn McClarnon, Ted Danson, Jean Smart, and Jeffrey Donovan all expertly depict extremely different types of people, from a frustrated hairdresser to a stoic cop to a family crime boss, in a very small world.
 Bokeem Woodbine plays a role so potentially broad that you’d almost expect him to still be there when you change the channel, yet it’s controlled enough to work.
 Nick Offerman is Nick Offerman.
 And, like I said, they deliver material that’s written and shot and edited by folks at the top of their game.

 Season 1 is currently available to stream on Hulu with a subscription; don’t know when Season 2 will join it.
 Season 3 is scheduled to air in 2017.

 Related: Pros in Cons • Vampire Weekend • House of the Rising Moon